souhardyobuilds/MAZE_game/README.md

 Installation & Setup->
 To set up the project, follow these steps:
 Connect the Components:
-Connect the OLED display to the Arduino Uno.
+Connect the OLED display to the Arduino Uno/Nano.
 VCC -> 5V
 GND -> GND
 SDA -> A4
 SCL -> A5

-Connect the Joystick to the Arduino Uno.
+Connect the Joystick to the Arduino Uno/Nano.
 VCC -> 5
 GND -> GND
 VRX -> A1